humflelump/redux-but-better/README.md

 ### Actions

 You may be tempted to put all the logic for updating atoms inside the components.
-The problem is sometimes you will have to pass in atoms into the component that it don't actually need to render.
+The problem is sometimes you will have to pass in atoms into the component that it doesn't actually need to render.
 This in turn causes over-rendering.
 Additionally it would be nice to place collections of atoms set events into one action for dev-tool and documentation purposes.

 ```js
 import { atom, createAction, store } from "redux-but-better";